sambutracy/what-happens-when/README.rst

 * Textures are allocated for each layer of the page.
 * The frame/render objects for each layer are traversed and drawing commands are executed for their respective layer.
 This may be rasterized by the CPU or drawn on the GPU directly using D2D/SkiaGL.
+*  A z-index is then assigned to each layer to manage the stacking order of elements on the page.
 * All of the above steps may reuse calculated values from the last time the webpage was rendered, so that incremental changes require less work.
 * The page layers are sent to the compositing process where they are combined